Hitonoriol/Methan0l/modules/README.md

 ### Build individual modules

 ```
-cd modules && make ./module
+cd modules && make module-name
 ```

-Where `module` is the name of the folder which contains the module's sources.
+Where `name` is the name of the folder which contains the module's sources.

 ### Use modules inside Methan0l